I'm a mortgage prisoner – what can I do?

 100,000s unfairly trapped, yet there's help for some (but not all)

 Mortgage prisoners are homeowners trapped on pricey mortgage deals, unable to switch to cheaper ones mainly because they don't pass current strict affordability tests.
-Typically, they had taken out a mortgage with lenders before the 2008 financial crash when lending rules were more relaxed.
-This guide helps you check if you're a mortgage prisoner, and if so, if there's anything you can do about it.
+And with interest rates at their highest in years, the picture has worsened for many.
+Mortgage prisoners typically took out mortgages before 2008, when lending rules were more relaxed.
+This guide helps you check if you're a mortgage prisoner and if there's anything you can do about it.

-After the financial crash just over a decade ago, mortgage lending rules were tightened.
-Suddenly homeowners, who successfully applied for and were granted mortgages under the old rules, now didn't pass under the new ones.
-So when they tried to switch to cheaper deals with new lenders the new rules prevented them from doing so.
-As a result, many are stuck on uncompetitive rates and are essentially being told: "you can't afford a cheaper deal".
+After the financial crash in 2008, mortgage lending rules were tightened.
+Suddenly, homeowners who successfully applied for and were granted mortgages under the old rules, now didn't pass under the new ones.
+So when they tried to switch to cheaper deals with new lenders, the new rules prevented them from doing so.
+As a result, many are stuck on uncompetitive rates and are being told: "You can't afford a cheaper deal".

-1. Did you purchase your home, or remortgaged it before the introduction of the stricter affordability rules in 2014?
+1. Did you purchase your home, or remortgage it before the introduction of the stricter affordability rules in 2014?

-2. Have you been told you can't switch to a more competitive, cheaper deal?
+2. Have you been told in the past you can't switch to a more competitive, cheaper deal?

 I am trapped in my home that has unsafe cladding – am I a mortgage prisoner?

-However, for the purposes of this guide we are addressing homeowners who cannot switch to a new mortgage because they don't meet the more stricter affordability requirements.
+However, for the purposes of this guide, we are addressing homeowners who can't switch to a new mortgage because they don't meet the stricter affordability requirements.

 BUT not every mortgage prisoner is in the same situation.
-Depending on what type of lender you have, you might have more or fewer options.
+In fact, some homeowners, are not strictly 'imprisoned' at all, and do have options available to them, thanks to some recent rule changes.
+Depending on what type of lender you have, you might have a few options.

-Here are the three available options and how to pinpoint if you're one of the lucky few who can do something NOW:
+Here are the four available options and how to pinpoint if you're one of the lucky few who can do something NOW:

-New provisions (with criteria set by the FCA) now allow lenders to carry out a 'modified affordability assessment'.
-This means lenders are allowed to waive some of the strict checks - if they choose to.
+Revised provisions now allow lenders to carry out a 'modified affordability assessment'.
+This means lenders are allowed to waive some of the strict checks – if they choose to.
 In other words, some mortgage prisoners will be able to finally switch to a new lender.
-If you're a mortgage prisoner you'll have received a letter towards the end of 2020 telling you about this option and that it might be a route you can take.
+If you're a mortgage prisoner, you'll have received a letter towards the end of 2020 telling you about this option and that it might be a route you can take.

 Who can get it?
 This option is theoretically open to all, BUT because it's the lender's choice whether it uses it, many mortgage prisoners – especially those in negative equity, with interest-only deals or very little equity in their homes – will find they won't get it.